Introduction

 Example:

-“You forgot to send it?
-Don’t worry about it, I’ve already handled it.”
+“You forgot the file?
+Don’t worry about it, I’ve handled it.”

 Example:

-“Hey, it’s just a practice round.
-Go easy on me!”
+“It’s just a friendly match—go easy on me!”

 Example: